The tallest palm tree in the world captured me the first time I viewed their photograph.

 Enjoy a living postcard of these plants that achieved the maximum height that palm trees grow!

 Although these Quindío Wax Palms are the tallest palm trees in the world, there are still many more Very Tall Palm Trees.
-They may also fascinate you.
+They're fascinating to us, and may also lure you into their own world.